endoflife-date/endoflife.date/products/exim.md

 ---

 > [Exim](https://www.exim.org/) is a message transfer agent (MTA) licensed
-> under the GNU General Public Licence.
+> under the GNU General Public License.
 > It offers a great deal of flexibility in the way mail can be routed.

 All versions of Exim previous to latest version [are obsolete](https://exim.org/).